yarmand/miam/README.md

 - desktop client
   - easy open/save/sync
   - open files in external editor (photoshop, luminar...)
+  - present the folder view as selected from the sync
 - image tagging
   - auto tagging from jpeg embedded infos